cole-wilson/nought/README.md

 ## Installation
 > **Note:** Please ensure that you have Python 3.6+ and `pip` installed on your computer before completing the following steps:

+THIS TOOL HAS NOT BEEN TESTED FOR WINDOWS.
+USE AT YOUR OWN RISK FOR WINDOWS...

 User only install: `sudo pip3 install nought --user` System wide install: `sudo pip3 install nought`
 ## Usage